MarianeReq/Thesis-Implementation-Stock-Prediction/README.md

 # Thesis-Implementation-Stock-Prediction

 - Cloned from Main
-- Make edits in Dev, don't direct push to main till all agrees
+- Make edits in Staging, don't direct push to main until all agree
 - Main is restricted btw